ajobbins/AHK-Teams-Presence/README.md

 The images in this repo may not work if your taskbar is a differnt colour.
 In this case, take and trim screenshots of your own system tray icons and replace the examples provided here.
 Transparency in your taskbar will be problematic.

 ## Script Configuration
-In update_status.ahk, update the following variables WebhookURI : Set this to the URI where your webhook posts to dir : Set this to the base directory where the images to check are located
+In update_status.ahk, update the following variables:

+WebhookURI : Set this to the URI where your webhook posts to

+dir : Set this to the base directory where the images to check are located

 ## Running